 It’s not difficult to see why propagating new ZZ plants (Zamioculcas zamiifolia or Zanzibar Gem) is so desirable.
 These wonderful low-maintenance houseplants add great interest to your space, so why not grow a few more right?
-Read on to learn about 4 ways that you can propagate new ZZ plants.
+Read on to learn about 4 ways that you can propagate ZZ plants.

 Growing ZZ plants requires you to know propagation methods.
-The first thing to understand when setting out to propagate new ZZ plants is that these are slow-growing plants, so you will need a little patience.
+The first thing to understand when setting out to propagate ZZ plant is that these are slow-growing plants, so you will need a little patience.
 That is probably the hardest part of the process, so let’s go right ahead and look at the first method.

-How to Propagate ZZ Plants
+How to Propagate A ZZ Plant

 Division